MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/samples/webapiservice-metadata-operations.md

 Operations: Create a solution record and an associated publisher record.

 > [!NOTE]
 > All solution components created in this sample will be associated to the solution so that they can be exported.
-This association is created using the `MSCRM.SolutionUniqueName` request header setting the solution unique name set as the value.
+For operations without a named message, this association is created using the `MSCRM.SolutionUniqueName` request header setting the solution unique name set as the value.
 > All names of solution components are prefixed using the publisher customization prefix.

 ### Section 1: Create, Retrieve and Update Table